-‘India too much of a democracy to mirror China model,’ says NITI Aayog CEO after controversy
+‘India too much of a democracy to mirror China model,’ clarifies NITI Aayog CEO after controversy

-In an op-ed article in ‘The Indian Express’, Amitabh Kant wrote that in a social media-absorbed system, ‘depth and discussion’ are left out for brevity.
+In an article in ‘The Indian Express’, Amitabh Kant wrote that in a social media-absorbed system, ‘depth and discussion’ were left out for brevity.

-NITI Aayog Chief Executive Officer Amitabh Kant on Friday wrote an op-ed article in The Indian Express, saying that his “India is too much of a democracy” remarks were taken out of context.
+NITI Aayog Chief Executive Officer Amitabh Kant on Friday wrote in The Indian Express that his “India is too much of a democracy” remark was taken out of context.
 His comments were sharply criticised on social media.

-The think tank head claimed what he meant was that India is “too much of a democracy to mirror the China model” in terms of tough reforms.
-“What I said and what has been ascribed to me are poles apart,” he wrote.
+The think-tank head claimed what he meant was that India is “too much of a democracy to mirror the China model” in terms of tough reforms.
+“What I said and what has been ascribed to me are poles apart,” he claimed.
 “My statement, with relevant portions, is that India is too much of a democracy to mirror a China model.
-How this has been misconstrued to mean we have “too much democracy” is both myopic and idiosyncratic.”
+How this has been misconstrued to mean we have ‘too much democracy’ is both myopic and idiosyncratic.”

-Kant said that in a social media-absorbed system “depth and discussion” are left out for brevity.
-“But in that brevity we dispense with rationality,” he continued.
+Kant said that in a social media-absorbed system, “depth and discussion” are left out for brevity.
+“But in that brevity we dispense with rationality,” he said.

 The CEO said that India is a democracy with checks and balances.
 “From the perspective of structural reforms, it means that consensus needs to be built into our processes,” he said.
 “Reforms require the buy-in of every stakeholder and therefore they take longer than in the China model.
 This is factual – it is not partisan, it is not anti-democratic, nor is it overtly critical.”

-Also read: Niti Aayog’s Kant denies saying India is ‘too much of a democracy’, Twitter users share event clip
+Niti Aayog’s Kant denies saying India is ‘too much of a democracy’, Twitter users share event clip

 Kant referred to an editorial in The Indian Express titled “Reform, as per Mr Kant”, which said that he did “disservice” to democracy and reform.
-The article said Kant’s controversial comments were made during the farmers’ protest against the Centre’s agricultural laws.
-“To see reforms as adversarial to the democratic process is to foreclose spaces for negotiation, innovation, and dialogue,” the editorial read.
+The article noted that Kant’s controversial comments were made during the farmers’ protest against the Centre’s agricultural laws.
+“To see reforms as adversarial to the democratic process is to foreclose spaces for negotiation, innovation, and dialogue,” the editorial, published on December 10, had read.

-The think tank chief said it “inappropriately” took his speech and connected it to the agricultural reforms row.
+The think-tank chief said it “inappropriately” took his speech and connected it to the agricultural reforms row.
 “Since agricultural reforms have been brought up in the editorial, let’s look at all the consultations and democratic processes observed in India when formulating these landmark bills,” Kant wrote.

 He added: